day50-dev/sidechat/README.md

     /sshot So you see here, I've set up the aws credentials, and it's still not working.
 Is there anything more I need to do?
  * /off

-   stops sending tmux screen output every time
+   Stops sending tmux screen output every time
  * /on

-   resumes sending tmux screen output every time
+   Resumes sending tmux screen output every time
  * /add [path]

-   inserts the contents of the file into the context window Note this is not the attachment protocol that is used for multi-media - this can be done for all models.
+   Inserts the contents of the file into the context window Note this is not the attachment protocol that is used for multi-media - this can be done for all models.